 • Markus Weber, who donated $1,000 to Okalik’s campaign.
 At the time, Weber served directly under Okalik as deputy minister of justice.
 Weber now serves as deputy minister of the executive;

-• David Omilgoituk, who donated $1,000 to Okalik’s campaign.
-At the time, Omilgoituk served directly under Okalik as deputy minister of the exective and intergovernmental affairs.
+• David Omilgoitok, who donated $1,000 to Okalik’s campaign.
+At the time, Omilgoitok served directly under Okalik as deputy minister of the exective and intergovernmental affairs.
 Omigoituk still serves as deputy minister of intergovernmental affairs;

 • Phoebe Hainnu, who donated $750 to Okalik’s campaign.
 At the time, Hainnu served as deputy minister of culture, language, elders and youth.
 She still holds that job.

 Right now, the territorial public service act allows deputy ministers to make campaign donations, but they may not engage in most other forms of political activity.

 The Nunavut Election Act also allows deputy ministers to make election contributions, but Pickell suggested in his report that MLAs may wish to tighten up this and other legislative provisions.

 Final update: 3:45 p.m., Nov.
 27